2022 Vegetable CSA Membership

 CSA (Community Supported Agriculture) memberships to a season of Black Sheep Farm vegetables are now available!
 As a CSA member, you would participate in the risk of farming, benefiting from bounty and sharing in shortages.

-A CSA membership would provide you with 9 large packages of farm fresh vegetables, every 2 weeks over 18 weeks from late June/early July to end of October.
+A CSA membership would provide you with 8 large packages of farm fresh vegetables, every week over 8 weeks in September and October.
 You would be able to pick them up from locations close to your home or work.
-The total cost for a season is $425.
-To sign up, please email email@example.com.
+The total cost for a season is $400 ($360 for on farm pick up).
+To sign up, please email firstname.lastname@example.org.

 Payment: 2 installments or full payment at sign up

 Minimum deposit due on sign up = $400